-Following an assessment by the State of Baja, California (the "State") of the need for such a desalination plant and the passage of enabling legislation in November 2015, the State officially commenced the required public tender for the Project.
-A consortium (the "Consortium") comprised of NSC, Suez Medio Ambiente México, S.A. de C.V. ("Suez MA"), a subsidiary of SUEZ International, S.A.S., and NuWater S.A.P.I. de C.V. ("NuWater") submitted its tender for the Project in April 2016 and in June 2016, the State designated the Consortium as the winner of the tender process for the Project.
+In November 2015, the State of Baja California (the "State") officially commenced the public tender for the Project.
+A consortium (the "Consortium") comprised of NSC and two other parties submitted its tender for the Project in April 2016 and in June 2016, the State designated the Consortium as the winner of the tender process for the Project.

-In August 2016, NSC and NuWater incorporated a new company under the name Aguas de Rosarito S.A.P.I. de C.V. ("AdR") to pursue completion of the Project and executed a shareholders agreement for AdR agreeing among other things that (i) AdR would purchase the land and other Project assets from NSC on the date that the Project begins commercial operation and (ii) AdR would enter into a Management and Technical Services Agreement with NSC effective on the first day that the Project begins commercial operation.
-NSC initially owned 99.6% of the equity of AdR.
-In February 2018, we acquired the remaining 0.4% ownership in AdR from NuWater.
+In August 2016, NSC incorporated a new company under the name Aguas de Rosarito S.A.P.I. de C.V. ("AdR") to pursue completion of the Project and executed a shareholders agreement for AdR agreeing among other things that (i) AdR would purchase the land and other Project assets from NSC on the date that the Project begins commercial operation and (ii) AdR would enter into a Management and Technical Services Agreement with NSC effective on the first day that the Project begins commercial operation.

 On August 22, 2016, the Public Private Partnership Agreement for the Project (the "APP Contract") was executed between AdR, the State Water Commission of Baja California ("CEA"), the Government of Baja California as represented by the Secretary of Planning and Finance and the Public Utilities Commission of Tijuana ("CESPT").
 The APP Contract required AdR to design, construct, finance and operate a seawater reverse osmosis desalination plant (and accompanying aqueduct) with a capacity of up to 100 million gallons per day in two phases: the first with a capacity of 50 million gallons per day and an aqueduct to the Mexican potable water system in Tijuana, Baja California and the second phase with a capacity of 50 million gallons per day.
 The first phase was to be operational within 36 months of commencing construction and the second phase was to be operational by July 2024.
 The APP Contract further required AdR to operate and maintain the plant and aqueduct for a period of 37 years starting from the commencement of operation of the first phase.
 At the end of the operating period, ownership of the plant and aqueduct would have been transferred to CEA.
-The APP Contract was subsequently amended by the parties in June 2018 to increase the scope of Phase 1 and to allow for changes in the water tariff due to the changes in the exchange rate for the peso, interest rates and construction costs that had and would occur from the date the APP Contract was signed to the date construction commenced.

 On June 29, 2020, AdR received a letter (the "Letter") from the Director General of CEA and the Director General of CESPT terminating the APP Contract.
 The Letter requested that AdR provide an inventory of the assets that comprised the "Project Works" (as defined in the APP Contract) for the purpose of acknowledging and paying the non-recoverable expenses made by AdR in connection with the Project, with such reimbursement to be calculated in accordance with the terms of the APP Contract.
-The applicable law required that this list of non-recoverable expenses made by AdR in connection with the Project be submitted to CEA and CESPT within 20 business days from the date of receipt of the Letter.
-AdR initiated an amparo claim before a federal district court in Tijuana, Baja California, to challenge the provision of the applicable law requiring submittal of the list of non-recoverable expenses within the 20 business days term, as AdR considered such term to be unreasonably short due to the magnitude of the Project and the scope of supporting documentation required to be provided with respect to the non-recoverable expenses.
-AdR obtained an initial provisional suspension of the lapsing of such 20-day term from the court, and on August 10, 2020 the court made such suspension definitive until the completion of the amparo trial.
-As such, the 20-day term for filing the list of non-recoverable expenses was suspended.
-Therefore, on August 28, 2020, AdR submitted their list of non-recoverable expenses, including those of NSC, to CEA and CESPT which was comprised of 51,144,525 United States dollars and an additional 137,333,114 Mexican pesos.
-In February 2021, AdR withdrew this amparo claim, and such withdrawal was accepted by the federal district court in Tijuana.
-To date, AdR has not received a formal response from CEA or CESPT to its submission of non-recoverable expenses.
+On August 28, 2020, AdR submitted their list of non-recoverable expenses, including those of NSC, to CEA and CESPT which was comprised of 51,144,525 United States dollars and an additional 137,333,114 Mexican pesos.